Jericho, Oxford: Community

-In fiction
+In popular culture

 Thomas Hardy's novel Jude the Obscure has a scene set in St Barnabas Church and it is likely that the suburb named 'Beersheba' in the novel is based on Jericho.
 As an homage to Hardy, in 1996, one of Jericho's pubs was renamed Jude the Obscure.

 The first episode of the long-running ITV drama series Inspector Morse, starring British actor John Thaw, called "The Dead of Jericho", was partially filmed in the streets of Jericho, notably Combe Road ('Canal Reach' in the drama).
 It also featured the exterior of the Bookbinders Arms public house on the corner of Victor Street.
 The spin-off show Lewis also has stories based around the same area.

 Philip Pullman set parts of his novels Northern Lights and Lyra's Oxford in Jericho.
 In the books, Jericho is home to the water-dwelling "Gyptians".
 He has been a vocal advocate of the residential boaters' fight to save the Castlemill Boatyard.

-In The Whore's Asylum by Katy Darby (Penguin Group, 2012), the "home for indigent whores" is in Victor Street and the young doctor attending their special medical needs lives in Canal Street.
-Jericho in 1887 is described (probably inaccurately) as "haunted by drunkards, thieves, and the lowest sort of brazen female as ever lifted her petticoats".
+London-born Australian author Pip Williams' second book, The Bookbinder of Jericho (2023) is set in the then working-class suburb of Jericho.
+The two main characters – twin sisters Peggy and Maude Jones – work in the bindery at Oxford University Press and live in a narrowboat on Oxford Canal during the period when WW1 was breaking out, and the Oxford English Dictionary was being collated and printed.